1j01/window-switcher/README.md

   - 🛡️✅ Running as administrator fixes this.
 - UWP windows, such as Windows's Settings app, are not filtered out either.
   - ❌ They don't play well with any of the methods I've tried (`WinHide`, `WinSetExStyle`, `ITaskbarList.DeleteTab`).
-- When running on startup, an error may be thrown due to initializing `ITaskbarList` too early.
-  - ✅ Clicking "Reload Script" will fix this.
-I have a permanent fix planned.
 - In the app switcher:
   - 📐Some apps provide only a very high resolution icon, which is not scaled down.
 The correct size is used if available.
   - 📐Vertical alignment is a bit off.